RobinMeis/MITMsmtp/README.md

 ### Encryption
 Some clients fallback to unencrypted mode if you don't offer SSL/TLS.
 Always make sure to test this!
 For clients which don't fallback, you may want to test the encrypted mode.
 Please keep in mind, that a correctly configured client won't be vulnerable to this attack.
 You will be unable to fake a trusted certificate for a validated common name and thus the client will stop connection before sending credentials.
 However some clients don't implement proper certificate validation.
 This is where this attack starts.

+#### STARTTLS
+STARTTLS is available for MTIMsmtp.
+When enabled it will enforce STARTTLS.

+To use MITMsmtp with the example certificates run `MITMsmtp --STARTTLS --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.

+#### SSL/TLS
-To run MITMsmtp in encrypted mode you need a certificate and the according key.
+To run MITMsmtp in SSL mode you need a certificate and the according key.
 You can use the example in certs/.
 For some clients you might need to generate own certificates to bypass certain validation steps.

-To use MITMsmtp with the example certificates run `MITMsmtp --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.
+To use MITMsmtp with the example certificates run `MITMsmtp --SSL --certfile certs/MITMsmtp.crt --keyfile certs/MITMsmtp.key`.

 ## MITM
 This section shows the usage of MITMsmtp if you are able to intercept the victims traffic.